oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 Ask the questions!
-Push the language to be better! have fun out there, building the web.
+Push the language to be better!
+Have fun out there, building the web.